-I sat at the desk in my office, staring at the computer screen with tears in my eyes.
+I sat at my desk, staring at the computer screen with tears in my eyes, struggling to keep it together.
 There was no reason to be crying; nothing had happened to make me upset.
 But there I was, tears and all.
 A deep, dark, unsettling feeling lay heavy on my heart.
 It was the kind of feeling capable of making you believe something is going seriously, horribly wrong.

 I was devastated and I had no idea why.
 If I’m being honest, I still am.